shahadalboti/FirstTask/README.md

 ## Task1 :
 ## Task 1.1:
-A website that resive speech from the user then convert it into text which is also allow you to select the accent of the resived speech.It is implemented by using
+A website that receive speech from the user then convert it into text which is also allow you to select the accent of the received speech.It is implemented by using

 ### web devolopment languages :